Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Optimization with noisy gradients

 In \Sec{Sec_LocalOptz_UnconQN}, the quasi-Newton optimizers reached the desired optimization tolerance for the quadratic function in fewer iterations than the Bayesian optimizer.
 However, the results in \Figs{Fig_BoVsQN_NoisyGrad_d5_Obj_Quad}{Fig_BoVsQN_NoisyGrad_d5_Opt_Quad} demonstrate that when the gradients are noisy, the Bayesian optimizer is a more effective optimizer for the quadratic function than the quasi-Newton optimizers.

-\Fig{Fig_BoVsQN_NoisyGrad_d20} shows the optimization results for the Bayesian optimizer and quasi-Newton optimizers from SciPy and MATLAB for the three unconstrained test cases with $n_d=20$ and $\sigma_{\nabla f} = 10^{-2}$ for the noisy gradients.
-Once again, we can see from \Figss{Fig_BoVsQN_NoisyGrad_d20_Obj_Quad}{Fig_BoVsQN_NoisyGrad_d20_Obj_Bowl}{Fig_BoVsQN_NoisyGrad_d20_RosenA100} that the Bayesian optimizer is able to converge the objective function farther than the quasi-Newton optimizers using the noisy gradient evaluations for all three test cases.
+\Fig{Fig_BoVsQN_NoisyGrad_d20} shows the optimization results for the Bayesian optimizer and optimizers from SciPy and MATLAB for the three unconstrained test cases with $n_d=20$ and $\sigma_{\nabla f} = 10^{-2}$ for the noisy gradients.
+Once again, we can see from \Figss{Fig_BoVsQN_NoisyGrad_d20_Obj_Quad}{Fig_BoVsQN_NoisyGrad_d20_Obj_Bowl}{Fig_BoVsQN_NoisyGrad_d20_RosenA100} that the Bayesian optimizer is able to converge the objective function farther than the quasi-Newton and conjugate-gradient optimizers using the noisy gradient evaluations for all three test cases.
 The bottom row of subfigures in \Fig{Fig_BoVsQN_NoisyGrad_d20} shows that the final noise-free optimality for all of the optimizers is on the same order as $\sigma_{\nabla f}$.
-The Bayesian optimizer is able to converge the optimality further than the quasi-Newton optimizers, but not as much as it was able to for the $n_d=5$ test cases that are plotted in \Fig{Fig_BoVsQN_NoisyGrad_d5}.
-The primary advantage of using a Bayesian optimizer for optimizations with noisy or inaccurate gradients is that they are less prone to stalling than quasi-Newton optimizers.
-If the latter receives a gradient that provides it with a direction of ascent rather than descent, it will not be able to make additional progress.
+The Bayesian optimizer is able to converge the optimality further than the MATLAB and SciPy optimizers, but not as much as it was able to for the $n_d=5$ test cases that are plotted in \Fig{Fig_BoVsQN_NoisyGrad_d5}.
+The primary advantage of using a Bayesian optimizer for optimizations with noisy or inaccurate gradients is that they are less prone to stalling than the optimizers from SciPy and MATLAB.
+For optimizers that perform a line search, which includes many quasi-Newton and conjugate-gradient optimizers, they will not be able to make additional progress if the latter receives a gradient that provides it with a direction of ascent rather than descent.
 In contrast, Bayesian optimizers utilize a probabilistic surrogate and thus, one gradient pointing in a direction of ascent will not result in the optimizer stalling.
 This is demonstrated in the following section when the chaotic Lorenz 63 model is considered.